Paul began learning Chinese at DLI in 1967. He spent an immersion in Taiwan 1984-1985 improving Mandarin listening, speaking, and reading.

 10. Wu 吴

 Finally, the tenth most common Chinese surname is Wu.
-The name for this surname originates in the ancient state of Wu in the present Jiangsu Province.
+The name for this surname originates in the ancient state of Wu in present Jiangsu Province.

 The Mandarin spelling and pronunciation of this surname is Wu.
 Cantonese and Hakka speakers spell and pronounce Wu as Ng.
 Minnan and Hokkien speakers use the Romanization and spelling of Ngoh or Goh for Wu.